spantaleev/matrix-docker-ansible-deploy/docs/configuring-well-known.md

 **For AWS CloudFront**

-   1. Add a custom origin with matrix.<your-domain> to your distribution
+   1. Add a custom origin with matrix.example.com to your distribution
    1. Add two behaviors, one for `.well-known/matrix/client` and one for `.well-known/matrix/server` and point them to your new origin.

 Make sure to: